Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Signed-ZIP

-Submission package per Commission Implementing Regulation 2024/2956 — regulator-ready
+Submission package structured per Commission Implementing Regulation 2024/2956 — prepared for internal review and regulatory submission

 Governance Model